marcelm/cutadapt/doc/guide.rst

 (such as ``--minimum-length``).
 Which fields are output in each row depends on whether an adapter match was found in the read or not.

-The fields in a row that describes a match are:
+If an adapter match was found, these fields are output in each row:

 1. Read name
 2. Number of errors